GOFIRST-Robotics/NASA-RMC-2020-NorthstarRobotics/CONTRIBUTING.md

 You can get this for free [here.](https://www.st.com/en/development-tools/stm32cubemx.html) It's not strictly necessary to use this, but makes it a lot easier.

+Git has a tendency to overwrite the configuration file for this.
+Make sure your settings are preserved during merges.

 Building
 ===
 Bare CMake is possible, but using CLion is *highly* recommended.